+Home | Museum | Wanted | Specs | Previous | Next |

 As noted earlier, there are two different versions of the EC-1113 (and likely the Hitachi version of the machine).
 The earlier version of the EC-1113 uses Hitachi CD-71 Nixie tubes.
 At some point fairly early in the manufacturing lifetime of the machine, an engineering change was made to utilize Hitachi CD-79 Nixie tubes rather than the CD-71 devices.
 There are specialized transistors used on the Nixie display circuit board (marked with a black dot on top of the transistor case) that are specially selected to properly match the characteristics of the CD-71 tubes.
 The revised version of the Nixie display board replaced the CD-71 Nixie tubes with CD-79 devices, which have different characteristics that no longer required specially selected cathode drive transistors.
 This change reduced costs and improved the reliability of the display system.

-A neon indicator at the left end of the display indicates overflow condition.
+A discrete neon indicator at the left end of the display indicates overflow condition.
 When an overflow occurs, this indicator lights, and keyboard input is ignored until the calculator is cleared using the [C] key.
-A similar indicator on the right end of the display lights to indicate that the number in the display is negative.
+A similar indicator at the right end of the display lights to indicate that the number in the display is negative.